Bauhaus inspired design with z-index and SVGs

 Stuff I need to learn / get better at

-s are not quite right and need tweaking to get the fit “just right.”
+The viewBox settings for the SVGs are not quite right and need tweaking to get the fit “just right.”
 There is currently too much space surrounding each glyph, and… the ‘A’ & ‘V’ characters need to be adjusted to the same width (or thereabouts) as the other characters.

-manipulation and how I could improve upon this from a technical standpoint, please let me know.
+If you have any advice (or constructive feedback) about SVG manipulation and how I could improve upon this from a technical standpoint, please let me know.

 Download sample code